Last updated: November 16, 2020

 Other Project-related Content.
 The content you provide in relation to Projects also includes materials that you make publicly available in connection with Project development, collaboration and communication, such as on mailing lists, blogs, Project wiki pages and issue trackers, and related services.

-Applicants for Internships or Employment.
+Applicants for TLF Internships or Employment.
 We collect and store personal information relating to individuals who apply to participate in one or more of our Project-related internships, or for employment with TLF.
-This personal information may include your name, address, or other contact information.
+Separately, as described above, LFX Mentorship provides a platform for mentors and mentees to connect and conduct mentorships; however, these mentorships are not offered by, supervised by or administered by TLF, and participation in a mentorship does not constitute a form of employment or internship with or any related rights towards TLF.
+The personal information collected and stored for TLF Project-related internships, or for employment with TLF, may include your name, address, or other contact information.
 In addition, if you choose to provide it, we may collect personal information regarding your membership in a diverse or underrepresented group.

 Your Content.
 We collect and store the information and content that you post to the Sites, including your questions, answers, comments, forum postings, and responses to surveys.
 Please see the section on Publicly Available Information for how the information you post will be viewed on our Sites.